turingschool/curriculum/source/academy/assessments/scrabble.markdown

 ## Sample Exercise

-During the assessment, complete an exercise similar to the one below.
+During the assessment, you'll be assigned an exercise similar to the one below.

 ### Word Scoring